Dennis E. Minotti II, DO

 Dr. Minotti is specialty trained in Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine.
 His primary focus is Regenerative Orthopedics, nonsurgical procedures designed to accelerate regeneration of cells in healing of acute and chronic musculoskeletal injuries.
 Dr. Minotti has spent the past 17 years finding new and better ways to treat the human body.
 He believes that health care is no longer merely the treatment of disease.
 We all want to live longer, live better and live healthier.
 We no longer want medications that treat pain but mask injury, procedures that cut and sew.

 As scientists learn more about the physiology of how our bodies heal, healthcare is able to use this research to find new and better treatments.
 Devoted to offering patients the best possible options for their musculoskeletal conditions, Dr. Minotti continues to explore orthobiologic cell-based treatments through participation with the Interventional Orthopedics Foundation, a leader in physician training for Regenerative Medicine, and the Regenerative Medicine Institute.

 The body's innate ability to heal is a key philosophical tenet in Osteopathic Medicine.
 Dr. Minotti believes that Regenerative Orthopedics combines the body's natural healing process with cutting edge science to maximize what the body does naturally... heal through the process of regeneration.
-Regenerative Orthopedics is radically changing the way musculoskeletal conditions are treated, helping bodies mend themselves to provide cures for people who have been living — until now — without treatment options.
+Regenerative Orthopedics is radically changing the way musculoskeletal conditions are treated, helping bodies mend themselves to provide effective treatment for people who have been living — until now — without treatment options.

 In addition to private practice at North Texas Musculoskeletal Medicine, a practice he founded in 2008, Dr. Minotti is currently an Adjunct Professor at the University of North Texas Health Science Center in Fort Worth.